Personal Injury and Wrongful Death FAQ

 Today’s personal injury claims and lawsuits tend to be highly technical in nature.
 In addition, insurance companies are fighting claims more vigorously than ever before.
 They have the resources and staff to quickly investigate and gather evidence favorable to their side.
 They have access to the finest legal counsel in virtually unlimited numbers.

 To offset the formidable powers arrayed against you, and maximize your recovery, you will need an experienced personal injury attorney who is competent to handle large and complex cases and who will fight for your rights.
-Tom Hefferon and Paul Hefferon have over 60 years combined experience and are highly respected by their peers.
-They have recovered millions of dollars for their clients.
-Contact or call Hefferon & Hefferon at (704) 243-9444.
+Paul Hefferon has extensive experience and is highly respected by his peers.
+He has recovered millions of dollars for his clients.
+Contact or call Hefferon Law, PLLC at (704) 365-2600.

 Under the civil law of most states, when a person carelessly causes personal injury or damage to another, that person is liable for all costs related to the injury caused.
 If the person at fault has an insurance policy providing coverage for the loss, the insurance will pay the loss on behalf of its insured up to the monetary limits chosen by the policyholder (“policy limits”).